GridTools/gt4py/docs/development/ADRs/0018-Canonical_SDFG_in_GT4Py_Transformations.md

 #### Transients

 The rules we impose on transients are a bit more complicated, however, while sounding restrictive, they are very permissive.
-It is important to note that these rules only have to be met after after _simplify()_ was called once on the SDFG:
+It is important to note that these rules only have to be met after _simplify()_ was called once on the SDFG:

 6. Downstream of a write access, i.e., in all states that follow the state where the access node is located, there are no other access nodes that are used to write to the same array.